dotnetcore/CAP/README.md

 	services.AddCap(x =>
 	{
-		// If your SqlServer is using EF for data operations, you need to add the following configuration：
+		// If you are using EF, you need to add the following configuration：
-		// Notice: You don't need to config x.UseSqlServer(""") again! x.UseEntityFramework<AppDbContext>();
+		// Notice: You don't need to config x.UseSqlServer(""") again!
+CAP can autodiscovery. x.UseEntityFramework<AppDbContext>();

-		// If you are using Dapper,you need to add the config： x.UseSqlServer("Your ConnectionStrings");
+		// If you are using ado.net,you need to add the configuration： x.UseSqlServer("Your ConnectionStrings");
-		//x.UseMySql("Your ConnectionStrings");
+		x.UseMySql("Your ConnectionStrings");
-		//x.UsePostgreSql("Your ConnectionStrings");
+		x.UsePostgreSql("Your ConnectionStrings");

-		// If your Message Queue is using RabbitMQ you need to add the config： x.UseRabbitMQ("localhost");
+		// If you are using RabbitMQ, you need to add the configuration： x.UseRabbitMQ("localhost");

-		// If your Message Queue is using Kafka you need to add the config： x.UseKafka("localhost");
+		// If you are using Kafka, you need to add the configuration： x.UseKafka("localhost");
 	});
 }